Frequently Asked Questions About Christianity, Answered Honestly!

 One, they are taking this out of context for their own selfish

 purposes.
-Jesus is not saying that you can put poisons into your body,
+Jesus is not saying that you can put poison into your body,

 because it doesn't defile you (which is the logical conclusion drawn

-from their use of this verse this way), but Jesus is saying that it is
+from their use of this verse this way).
+Jesus is saying that it is

-what's more, most know it.
-They are simply looking to 'rationalize'
+know it.
+They are simply looking to 'rationalize' away their actions.

 harm our body, and so this passage cannot possibly be contradicting

 other scriptures.
-For example scripture tells us that gluttony or
+For example scripture tells us that killing ourselves

-warns about over-drinking or drunkenness.
-And so we can not in any way
+or drunkenness as another vice.
+And so we can not in any way remove

-remove guilt of sin by arrogantly declaring that we have 'Christian
+guilt of sin by arrogantly declaring that we have 'Christian liberty' to

-liberty' to put into our bodies anything that we want, when it harms
+put into our bodies anything that we want, when we know it is harmful to

 us.
 The 'truth' is, we don't have Christian liberty to do so, we have